The Rush

 Fears of feelings of horror, terror & shame

-Perhaps I am afraid of the deep horrors, terrors and shame within and between me and my ancestors that accompany these abuses.
+Perhaps I am afraid of these deep horrors, terrors and shame within and between me and my ancestors that accompany these abuses.

 Fearful Dilemma’s

-Perhaps I am panicked by the dilemma that arises in longing to connect with lost ancestral ways and kin and my knowledge of the horrifying histories that inevitably comes with this.
+Perhaps I am panicked by the dilemma that arises in longing to connect with my ancestral ways and kin and my knowledge of the horrifying histories that inevitably come with this.

 Individual & Collective Dissociation

-There is concept that permeates across the fields of psychotherapy, developmental neuroscience, attachment research, interpersonal neurobiology and trauma studies that claims children have a core need to establish connection with primary care-givers for survival.
+There is concept that permeates across the fields of developmental neuroscience, attachment research, interpersonal neurobiology and trauma studies that claims children have a core need to establish relational connection with primary care-givers for their survival.

-This is understood to be a compelling neurobiological function that is expressed through attachment seeking behaviours.
-We reach for, grasp and pull towards us hoped for nourishment from those older and wiser.
+We are born with compelling neurobiological functions to obtain connection that are expressed through attachment seeking behaviours.
+For example, we reach for, grasp and pull towards us hoped for nourishment from those older and wiser.
 We seek shelter, protection and guidance from those stronger and kind.
 In a world where cycles of ease, challenge and threat unfold, we need each other.

 But when care-givers and kin become a primary threat, children experience a survival dilemma.
 There is an intense, internal, rushing force towards care-givers for safety and an intense, internal, rushing force away from them for safety.
 In this context of opposing internal forces and survival dilemmas, dissociation can come to the rescue.